ordinaryexperts/aws-marketplace-oe-patterns-drupal/DEPLOYMENTGUIDE.md

 ### Amazon Web Services and Drupal

-The Ordinary Experts Drupal 8 Pattern is an open-source AWS CloudFormation template that offers an easy-to-install AWS infrastructure solution for quickly deploying a Drupal 8 project, using both AWS and Drupal best practices.
-The template makes it easy to spin up a production-ready, full-feature infrastructure ready to host scalable Drupal 8 application in the AWS cloud.
+The Ordinary Experts Drupal Pattern is an open-source AWS CloudFormation template that offers an easy-to-install AWS infrastructure solution for quickly deploying a Drupal project, using both AWS and Drupal best practices.
+The template makes it easy to spin up a production-ready, full-feature infrastructure ready to host scalable Drupal application in the AWS cloud.

 Drupal is a free and open-source web content management framework written in PHP, providing powerful tools to meet a broad range of web application needs.
-This template provides a base Drupal 8 application which can be customized or can be provided with an existing Drupal project.
+This template provides a base Drupal application which can be customized or can be provided with an existing Drupal project.
+Based on the environment set-up, our stack can run Drupal versions 8.8 and above, with Drupal 9 as the default Drupal installation.

+###### Current Drupal Environment Configurations
+* Apache 2.4.7
+* MySQL 5.7.8
+* PHP 7.3.0
+* Drupal 9.0.0
+* Composer 1.9
+* Memcache 2.1
+* Drush 10.2

 For more information about Drupal and installation guides, please refer to the official [Drupal documentation](https://www.drupal.org/documentation).
+For more information about the environment requirements for Drupal 9, please refer to the [Drupal resource](https://www.drupal.org/docs/understanding-drupal/how-drupal-9-is-made-and-what-is-included/environment-requirements-of).

 You can use this template to:
 * Deploy a full-scale AWS infrastructure to create all necessary components for running a Drupal project